 All I remember is a co-worker said I looked green.
 I was a senior in college, working at The Strand bookstore in Manhattan when my vision went black and I was rushed to the ER.
 It took days for the doctors to decide what was wrong with me.
 When they said it was Crohn’s Disease something didn’t feel right.
 But I shrugged it off.
 I was an ambitious 21-year old.
 I just wanted to take whatever pills would fix the problem and get on with my life.
 I soon learned there was no magic pill to fix me.
-I was taking forty pills daily for symptoms that kept popping up like whack-a-moles, I could barely get out of my apartment the pain was so horrendous, and one too many sick days got me fired from a promising job at a literary agency.
+Within a few years, I was taking forty pills daily for symptoms that kept popping up like whack-a-moles, I could barely get out of my apartment the pain was so horrendous, and one too many sick days got me fired from a promising job at a literary agency.
 When I complained, the doctor said I had to accept my fate.
 When I countered that I really believed these symptoms were related to food I was eating, I was told that wasn’t true and if I couldn’t handle the diagnosis I should let a psychiatrist help me.
 Feeling belittled and defeated, I dutifully took the pills given to me, and swallowed the hurt when I had to accept that my vision of how my life would turn out wasn’t happening.

 THIS IS WHAT HAPPENS WHEN YOU IGNORE YOUR INTUITION